Kingsage311/Kingsage311/README.md

 ## My name is Kings

-#### Most of the I modify shit scripts mostly for the QBCore FiveM Framework.
+#### Mostly I modify shit scripts mostly for the QBCore FiveM Framework.
 I mainly have no clue what i'm doing I copied this readme template from AJ

 ---------------------